August 10, 2020

 We offer a complete product instead of just a single plastic part.
 We provide everything needed including instructions and any necessary tools.
 We make sure everything fits and works before it is packaged.

-Because we make everything and are confident in our products, we offer a long, 1-year warranty on our products.
+Because we make everything and are confident in our products, we offer a full warranty on our products.
 Customers can simply come to us with the problem, and we will resolve it quickly and directly.

 We make hundreds of prototype designs using all manners of materials and techniques.
 All designs go through computer simulated tests and synthetic tests.
 We try very hard to break everything we make.
 A typical mount will see 20-30 iterations before it is released for independent real-world testing.